thomas-johnstone/data_analysis_scripts/readme.md

 * requests library for reddit api

 ## Project Status:
-* v 1.0: initial upload and commit to do: complete readme, clean up script names, establish a natural process flow between scripts
+* v1.0: initial upload and commit.
+To do: complete readme, clean up script names, establish a natural process flow between scripts.

 ## Setup & Launch:
 To run this project, run Python3 scripts locally using...